How to trade or invest in the DAX index

 How do you trade or invest in the DAX?

-To trade the DAX, you’ll first of all need to decide how you want to take your position.
-If you want to go both long and short, trading via CFDs is the best.
+To trade or invest in the DAX, you’ll first of all need to decide how you want to take your position.
+If you want to go both long and short, trading via CFDs could be best.
 If you're planning on buying as part of a longer-term strategy, you might prefer investing.

-In this article, we’ll take a closer look at trading the DAX, including:
+In this article, we’ll take a closer look at the two.
+Including: